 Heceta Head Trail

 Starting at the same trailhead for Hobbit Beach, hikers can follow the trail to the left toward Heceta Head Lighthouse.
 The 1.5-mile trail dips into a gorge then rises over two hills before descending to the lighthouse.
+Significantly more challenging than Hobbit Trail, we think it is well worth the effort!

 While hiking through the gorge, we had open views of the surrounding forest and the sound of the cars on the highway rapidly dissipated.
 As we crested the hill, the forest grew dark and dense, most of the sunlight blocked by the thick, wind-carved foliage.